Decolonization: Decolonization of Oceania

-Challenges
+Aspects

 Typical challenges of decolonization include state-building, nation-building, and economic development.

 State-building

 After independence, the new states needed to establish or strengthen the institutions of a sovereign state – governments, laws, a military, schools, administrative systems, and so on.
 The amount of self-rule granted prior to independence, and assistance from the colonial power and/or international organizations after independence, varied greatly between colonial powers, and between individual colonies.

 Except for a few absolute monarchies, most post-colonial states are either republics or constitutional monarchies.
 These new states had to devise constitutions, electoral systems, and other institutions of representative democracy.

 Nation-building

 Nation-building is the process of creating a sense of identification with, and loyalty to, the state.
 Nation-building projects seek to replace loyalty to the old colonial power, and/or tribal or regional loyalties, with loyalty to the new state.
 Elements of nation-building include creating and promoting symbols of the state like a flag, a coat of arms and an anthem, monuments, official histories, national sports teams, codifying one or more Indigenous official languages, and replacing colonial place-names with local ones.
 Nation-building after independence often continues the work began by independence movements during the colonial period.